-In 1978, Congress passed the Foreign Intelligence Surveillance Act (FISA) to provide the sole means via which Executive agencies could engage in electronic surveillance on U.S. soil.1 The law responded to public outcry at the extent to which the U.S. intelligence community was collecting information on citizens,2 and the Supreme Court's determination that the Fourth Amendment prohibited the government from engaging in electronic surveillance for domestic security purposes without judicial process.3
+In 1978, Congress passed the Foreign Intelligence Surveillance Act (FISA) to provide the sole means via which Executive agencies could engage in electronic surveillance on U.S. soil.

 These laws, collectively, are referred to as "Traditional FISA."
-In carrying out its duties under these authorities, the FISC initially functioned as a warrant-granting body, issuing more than 14,000 orders and just one opinion between 1978 and 2001.8 Applications were sealed and procedures conducted in camera and ex parte.9
+In carrying out its duties under these authorities, the FISC initially functioned as a warrant-granting body, issuing more than 14,000 orders and just one opinion between 1978 and 2001.

-In reflection of the growing volume and importance of the specialized court's decisions, the FISC/FISCR, Executive branch, amici, non-specialized Article III judges (and their clerks and parties before them), regularly cite to FISC/FISCR opinions as precedent.18 In Clapper v.
-Amnesty International, the Supreme Court argued that denying litigants standing to challenge surveillance in no way insulated the statute from constitutional review, as the FISC would address such questions.19
+In reflection of the growing volume and importance of the specialized court's decisions, the FISC/FISCR, Executive branch, amici, non-specialized Article III judges (and their clerks and parties before them), regularly cite to FISC/FISCR opinions as precedent.

 Even as the role of the FISC/FISCR has changed, ordinary Article III courts are increasingly having to confront FISA-related constitutional and statutory questions as a result of two foundational changes post-9/11.
-First, in 2001, the USA PATRIOT Act, and a subsequent decision by the FISCR, allowed the Government to use FISA not just when foreign intelligence collection is the primary purpose for surveillance, as was previously the case, but also when it is only a significant purpose21—including when the information being sought is primarily wanted for matters related to ordinary criminal law.22 This change was almost immediately followed by a decrease in the number of ordinary, criminal Title III warrants being sought and an increase in the number of FISA orders issued.23
+First, in 2001, the USA PATRIOT Act, and a subsequent decision by the FISCR, allowed the Government to use FISA not just when foreign intelligence collection is the primary purpose for surveillance, as was previously the case, but also when it is only a significant purpose

 Second, in 2013 DOJ changed its policy, informing criminal defendants when information derived from FISA is used against them.
-The shift followed a tumultuous exchange: in Clapper, Justice Alito, writing for the Court, pointed to statutory requirements that the Government inform criminal defendants when FISA information had been used—an argument raised by the U.S. Solicitor General during argument—to support the assertion that the lack of standing in the immediate case in no way foreclosed future constitutional challenges.24 But just a few months later, a New York Times article revealed that DOJ had routinely refused to do just that—prompting a furious Solicitor General to engineer a change in Department policy.25 Although the definition of "derived from" remains classified, an increasing number of criminal defendants are being informed that evidence against them derives in some measure from FISA.
+The shift followed a tumultuous exchange: in Clapper, Justice Alito, writing for the Court, pointed to statutory requirements that the Government inform criminal defendants when FISA information had been used—an argument raised by the U.S. Solicitor General during argument—to support the assertion that the lack of standing in the immediate case in no way foreclosed future constitutional challenges.

 Because of these shifts, there are now more than 125 FISA-related cases in regular Article III courts—more than the total number of FISC/FISCR cases that have been made publicly available.